Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to constantly explore it.

 What else is in the atmosphere?
 On July 24, 2015, just 10 days post flyby, NASA released a picture of Pluto backlit by the Sun.
 The outlined dwarf planet shows two haze layers with one 30 miles above the surface and the other 50 miles above, going up to 80 miles high.
 These layers are not that dense - just 100,000 times less than Earth's atmosphere.
 The production of the haze is a little complicated, so buckle up.

-Methane gases in the atmosphere of Pluto get broken down by UV light and converts it to ethylene, acetylene, and other complex hydrocarbons called tholins which are red in color, produce a blue appearance similar to what nitrogen and oxygen in our atmosphere scatters, and are 0.1 to 0.5 microns in size.
+Methane, carbon monixide, and nitrogen gases in the atmosphere of Pluto get broken down by UV light and converts it to ethylene, acetylene, hydrogen cyanide, and other complex hydrocarbons called tholins which are red in color, produce a blue appearance similar to what nitrogen and oxygen in our atmosphere scatters, and are 0.1 to 0.5 microns in size.
 This also releases heat via infrared rays and cool the haze to about 70 Kelvin.
-The tholins settle to the lower levels of the atmosphere below 125 miles in altitude where they freeze into icy particles and become haze.
-It is possible that these can be broken down further by UV light into even more tholins which help give a red tint to the dwarf planet.
-Some clouds were even spotted, somehow correlated in their movement to the start and ends of a Pluto day (Thompson "New," Powell, Betz "Pluto Surprises," Stern "The Pluto" 26, Stern "Hot" 30, Wenz, Stephens).
+The tholins and hydrogen cyanides settle to the lower levels of the atmosphere below 125 miles in altitude where they freeze into icy particles and become haze.
+They act as seedlings upon which other chemicals can latch onto, building up much like a rolling snowball does.
+It is possible that these can be broken down further by UV light and other particles into even more tholins which help give a red tint to the dwarf planet.
+Others that break down simply begin the freezing process all over again.
+All of this means Pluto gives off less heat than expected and keeps it trapped inside the atmosphere.
+Some clouds were even spotted, somehow correlated in their movement to the start and ends of a Pluto day (Thompson "New," Powell, Betz "Pluto Surprises," Stern "The Pluto" 26, Stern "Hot" 30, Wenz, Stephens, Johnson).

 In an interesting twist, Pluto became only the second known location to have penitentes.
 Located in the Tartarus Dorsa region, these formations happen on Earth at high latitudes and result from interactions with light and methane ice according to work by John Moores (York University in Canada).
 But on Pluto, they rise up to 500 meters tall, way higher than their Earth counterparts!
 They formed because of the extreme cold temperatures combined with the low atmosphere allowed for nitrogen and methane ices to directly sublimate into water vapor and combining that with reflections on the surface, and viola!
 Or course, other explanations for the features are out there, including glaciation or wind sculpting, but without far side data it will be tough to tell (Dockrill, Stern "Puzzled" 24)